Equilibrium States for Center Isometries: Kolmogorov and Bernoulli properties

 \section{Kolmogorov and Bernoulli properties}

 The aim of this part is to establish the Bernoulli property for equilibrium states.
-Our arguments are written in some more generality than the context that we have been working, with the intention that they may be applicable in other situations.
+Again, our arguments are written in some more generality than the context that we have been working, and in particular most of them do not require uniqueness of the equilibrium state (at least under very mild additional hypotheses), using that $\muf=\tmuf$ instead.